northern spotted skink with bold ocelli along its sides

 Main Threats

-Habitat loss from land development and vegetation clearance is the primary threat.
-Also threatened by predation from introduced rats, cats, and hedgehogs, and by climate change.
-Classified as At Risk - Declining, with a small and decreasing population.
+Habitat loss from land development and vegetation clearance.
+Predation from introduced rats, cats, and hedgehogs.
+Climate change.
+Small decreasing population.

 Population